Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Request for Approval.md

 Explain what the subsystem does.
 Explicitly list what sensors/components you will use in this subsystem.
 Include part numbers.

-- As image data as input, it will process the data to a black and white image via the digital halftoning algorithm.
+- As image data as input, it will process the data to a black and white image.
 - ALTERA MAX10 Development & Education Board (DE10-Lite) (i.e., from ECE 385)
 - DE10-Lite Shield
-- Thermal Receipt Printer Guts (https://www.mouser.com/datasheet/2/737/mini_thermal_receipt_printer-2488648.pdf)to print images on to receipts
+- Thermal Receipt Printer Guts (https://www.mouser.com/datasheet/2/737/mini_thermal_receipt_printer-2488648.pdf) to print images on to receipts.
+Since it's the guts of a printer, we will be making a secure enclosure for it.

 ## WiFi Subsystem